-Hazard Before Control Action to Control Risk After Control me Hazard Measures L S Risk l e Risk COVID 19 - Where social distancing cannot be maintained i.e. corridors, risers, side rooms, confined areas etc. 3 5 15 HIGH Information & instruction must be given to all employees on the ever changing COVID-19 pandemic.
+nazaru Measures res Action to Control Risk L S Risk L S Risk COVID 19 - Where social distancing cannot be maintained i.e. corridors, risers, side rooms, confined areas etc. 3 5 15 HIGH Information & instruction must be given to all employees on the ever changing COVID-19 pandemic.
 Supervisor in conjunction with the Principal Contractor on site is to ensure control measures are followed.
 Works should be planned to limit the amount of personnel in the area of works especially between other contractors.
 If works areas can be cordoned off to control this they must be.
 Personal hygiene must be of the highest standard with employees avoiding touching their mouth, nose & eyes.
 Face coverings must be worn when moving throughout the buildings at all times or when social distancing cannot be Supervisors (where possible) must ensure where personnel are working together the teams stay the same.
 Engineers are to avoid sharing tools where possible and are to wipe down their tools & company equipment at regular intervals.
 Employees should avoid where possible direct face to face contact.
 If contact is required it should be limited to 15 minutes.
-PPE must be worn i.e. Goggles & FFP3 mask.
+PPE must be worn i.e. Gogles & FFP3 mask.
 This is to include the sites mandatory PPE.
 Note due to confined areas above ceilings face shields will not be appropriate.
 CUT 5 gloves are to be worn as latex gloves are not suitable.
 On completion of works PPE is to be disinfected or disposed of and hands washed.
-1 5 5 LOW glove type depends on task, 'Showa type' suitable for connections, but Rigger or 'grip gloves' to be used
+1 5 5 LOW Reference to detailed risk assessments, company policies, compa British standards must be made as required ny pro cedure es and Minimum PPE to be worn: Additional PPE to be available and used as required (non-exhaustive list, additional items may be required in accordance with site specific risks): Image: State of the state or 'grip gl oves' to I be used